StrangeBeeCorp/docs/docs/thehive/configuration/akka.md

 In this configuration:

-- `remote.artery.hostname` should be set to the hostname or IP address of the node.
+- Set `remote.artery.hostname` to the host name or IP address of the node.
-- `cluster.seed-nodes` should contain the same list of Akka nodes, ensuring consistency across all nodes.
+- Include the same list of Akka nodes in `cluster.seed-nodes` to ensure consistency across all nodes.

 !!!
 Example "Configuration of a cluster with three nodes"